ustcdyw/m3/README.md

 ......

-Try to get the larger number as you can.

-##Play:
+Get larger number.

+How to play:
-Use arrow key (or h, j, k, l) to play the game.
+Use arrow keys (or h, j, k, l) to play the game.

 'u': Undo the last move.

 'q': Quit.

-##Install & Play:
+Make:
 make

+#Play:
 ./magic3